 If you have questions about:

-Events Scheduling & Information Office will schedule any other academic activities organized by academic departments, such as: lectures and guest speakers that are open to the campus or the public (not limited only to a class), symposia, job talks, and meetings (including department faculty meetings).
+The Department of Events Management will schedule any other academic activities or non-academic events organized by academic departments, such as: lectures and guest speakers that are open to the campus or the public (not limited only to a class), symposia, library and technology course-based workshops, job talks, and meetings (including department faculty meetings).

 Course Scheduling Times